kimocoder/pidcat/README.md

                         just put `tput cols` here.
 When running in pipe mode, the script will take input from 'stdin' rather than launching adb itself.
-The usage becomes something like "adb -d logcat | pidcat --pipe `tput cols` com.testapp".
-This is very useful when you want to apply any third-party scripts on the adb output before pidcat cutting each line, like using 3rd-party scripts to grep or hilight with colors (such as using 'ack' or 'h' command) to keywords.
-For example, "adb -d logcat
-                        | h -i 'battery' | pidcat --pipe `tput cols`
+The usage becomes something like "adb -d logcat | pidcat-ex --pipe `tput cols` com.testapp".
+This is very useful when you want to apply any third-party scripts on the adb output before pidcat-ex cutting each line, like using 3rd-party scripts to grep or hilight with colors (such as using 'ack' or 'h' command) to keywords.
+For example, "adb -d logcat | h -i 'battery' | pidcat-ex --pipe `tput cols` com.testapp" --hide-header HIDE_HEADER_REGEX
-                        com.testapp"
-  --hide-header HIDE_HEADER_REGEX
                         Remove the header in each line that matches the regular expression.
 Note that Android adb header is